Learning to Detect Open Carry and Concealed Object with 77GHz Radar: System Design

 \textbf{Decision policy}: Assume we have $N$ in-track cropped cubes that belong to same pedestrian carrying an object and input them separately to the single-shot prediction network to obtain $N$ independent prediction probability $p_1, \ p_2, \ \dots, \ p_N$.
 How to make the final decision based on them to achieve more coherent prediction results and therefore better performance?

-The proposed method is a simple voting policy that measures average probability over $N$ predictions and checks if averaged $p$ is greater than probability threshold $p_\R{thr}$.
+The proposed method is a simple voting policy that measures average probability over $N$ predictions and checks if averaged $p$ is greater than probability threshold $p_\R{thr}$, as shown in \eqref{eq:vote}.
 The threshold is tunable for satisfying the system requirement on false alarm and sensitivity.